cardigan1008/LegoFuzz-tutorial/docs/source/evaluation.rst

 This script will compile the mutant programs with GCC and LLVM, then analyze the compiler coverage.
 The result coverage json files will be saved into ``"/artifact/coverage/coverage_report/"``.

-**Third, produce Table 5 and Figure 11 by running:**
+**Third, produce Figure 12 by running:**

 .. code-block:: console

-  $ ./generate_coverage_table.py
   $ ./generate_figure_cov.py

-The coverage table and data will be printed out.
+The coverage data will be printed out.
-Because we do not use the full set for evaluation, the resulying figures in the table will be different from the paper.
-However, you're expected to observe that **Creal achieves the highest coverage**.
+You're expected to observe that **LegoFuzz achieves the highest coverage**.

-You can also use the full set for evaluation, but due to randomness, number differences (< 5%) are expected.

-Generation Speed (Section 5.4)
+Iteration Number (Section 5.6)
 ------------

-In Section 5.4, we claimed that Creal can produce mutants in a speed of ``"an average of 0.87 seconds per mutant"``.
+In Section 5.6, we claimed that iteration number can affect the generation of LegoFuzz.
-To verify that, running:
+To generate Figure 13 and Figure 14, running:

 .. code-block:: console

-  $ cd /artifact/speed
+  $ cd /artifact/iteration
+  $ ./generate_fig_iter_loc.py
-  $ ./generate_creal_mutants.py
+  $ ./generate_fig_iter.py

-This script will use a single core and invoke Creal to generate 10 mutants on each program in ``"/artifact/speed/seeds/"``.

 Congratulations!
 You have successfully finished all the main experiments.